 Introduction

 Non-communicable diseases (NCDs), such as cardiovascular diseases, cancer, respiratory conditions, and diabetes mellitus, persist over time due to a complex interplay of genetic, physiological, environmental, and behavioral risk factors1.
-Furthermore, these diseases are progressively emerging as prominent factors contributing to morbidity and mortality in low- and middle-income countries (LMICs)2,3 ..
+Furthermore, these diseases are progressively emerging as prominent factors contributing to morbidity and mortality in low- and middle-income countries (LMICs)2,3.
 As per the World Health Organization (WHO) assessments, NCDs account for 71% of total global fatalities.
-Approximately 85% of premature deaths in LMICs, and within this demographic, 61% of the deaths affect individuals below the age of 70 4.
+Approximately 85% of premature deaths in LMICs, and within this demographic, 62% of the deaths, or 9 million people affect individuals below the age of 70 4.
 In 2012, NCDs led to a total of 277,500 fatalities, equating to a mortality rate of 564.1 per 100,000 in males and 531.9 per 100,000 in females 5.
 Numerous conducted studies have determined that socio-demographic characteristics play a role in the variation of NCD risk factors.
 In addition, according to WHO’s Global Health Risks Report, the primary global risk factor for NCDs in terms of attributable deaths is hypertension, responsible for 13% of global fatalities 1.
-6Tobacco use (9%), diabetes (6%), physical inactivity (6%), and overweight/obesity (5%) are notable risk factors.
+Other significant risk factors include tobacco use (9%), physical inactivity (6%), elevated blood glucose levels (6%), and being overweight or obese (5%) 6.

 The risk factors associated with these significant NCDs are extensively documented and commonly shared by WHO 1.
 In LMICs, a notable increase in NCD risk factors is attributed to behavioral (smoking, alcohol, unhealthy diet, physical inactivity) and biological factors (elevated BP, blood glucose, cholesterol, overweight)7.
 Furthermore, the likelihood of NCDs advancing is noted to escalate when multiple risk factors coexist in an individual, a phenomenon termed clustering 8.
-The World Health Report 2002 emphasized the importance of concentrating on risks and risk factors for both assessment and interventions.
+The World Health Report 2002 emphasized the importance of concentrating on risks and risk factors for assessment and intervention.
 In the adult population of the South Asian Regions (SARs), there is a clustering of risk factors for NCDs, and this clustering becomes more apparent as individuals age.
 In the SARs, cardiovascular diseases (CVDs), cancer, diabetes, and chronic respiratory diseases, primarily, pose a significant and escalating challenge to health and development 9.
-1011In Bangladesh, Bhutan, Myanmar, Nepal, and Cambodia, hypertension and central obesity prevail as major risk factors.
+In Bangladesh, Bhutan, Myanmar, Nepal, and Cambodia, hypertension and central obesity are predominant risk factors.
+For the urban population of Southeast Asia, the overall pooled prevalence of hypertension was 33.82%.
+Specifically, hypertension prevalence was 33.98% in community settings and 32.45% among adolescents in schools 10.
+The most recent studies report the prevalence of hypertension as follows: Bangladesh at 17.9%, Bhutan at 23.9%, India at 31.4%, Maldives at 31.5%, Nepal at 33.8%, Pakistan at 25%, and Sri Lanka at 20.9% 11.
 Vietnam and Pakistan face hypertension and total cholesterol as predominant risks, while Timor-Leste sees hypertension and diabetes as prevalent.
 In the Lao People's Democratic Republic, total cholesterol and overweight/obesity are prominent risk factors.
-Sri Lanka reports hypertension and diabetes as top risk factors 1213
+Sri Lanka reports hypertension and diabetes as top risk factors 12.
+In this region, 32.00% of individuals had one metabolic risk factor, 22.10% had two, and 12.38% had three or more.
+For behavioral risk factors, 24.00% of individuals had one, 49.00% had two, and 22.00% had three or more.
+The likelihood of having three or more metabolic risk factors was higher among women, older individuals, and those with higher education levels 13.